Relief - Corporate Headquarters

 Overview

 Relief wants you to rest.
 Their cool blue-grey branding evokes clouds, calm, the permission to stop.
 Every product promises ease—life without friction, work without effort, entertainment without end.
+The message is gentleness: you've worked hard, you deserve this.

 The corporation controls convenience throughout the Sprawl: home automation, streaming entertainment, task outsourcing, smart living, and comfort technology.
 If it makes life easier or fills time pleasantly, Relief probably owns it.
+They've perfected the art of making passivity feel like self-care.

 Relief profits from learned helplessness.
 The more their products do for you, the less capable you become of doing for yourself.
 The streaming never ends because it's designed to never end.
 The automation handles everything because you've forgotten how to handle anything.
+The relief is real—but so is the dependency.
+They're not selling convenience.
+They're selling the gradual surrender of capability.

 Visual Identity